 - Set conditions for your rule.
 See Rules Overview for conditions syntax and rule execution.

-- Set an action of New Source and enter the IP alias you want to use based on the condition.
+- Set an Action of New Source and enter the IP alias you want to use.

 - Click Save to confirm the new rule.